zammad/zammad-documentation/install-univention.rst

 	"LDAP activated", "<empty>", "false"

 ..
-Note:: ² Please note that LDAP is pre filled with authentication data and group mapping ``Zammad-Admin`` to Admin-Role and ``Zammad-Agent`` to Agent-Role.
+Note:: ² Please note that the UCS LDAP directory is pre filled with authentication data and the group mapping ``Zammad-Admin`` to the Admin-Role and ``Zammad-Agent`` to Agent-Role.
 You can use those security groups.
-  LDAP-Sync is disabled during installation, as activating it would break the installation wizard of Zammad.
+  LDAP synchronization is disabled during installation, as activating it would disable the installation wizard of Zammad, which is needed to setup your Zammad instance properly.

 First steps you should consider